ibusko/stak/docs/source/stak/isophote/ellipse/faq.rst

 sigma-clipping.

-**6 - How reliable are the fluxes computed by the 'ellipse' algorithm?**
+**6 - How reliable are the fluxes computed by the `ellipse` algorithm?**

-The integrated fluxes and areas computed by `ellipse' where checked against results produced by the `noao.digiphot.apphot' tasks `phot' and `polyphot', using artificial images.
-Quantities computed by `ellipse' match the reference ones within < 0.1 % in all tested cases.
+The integrated fluxes and areas computed by `ellipse` where checked against results produced by the `noao.digiphot.apphot` tasks `phot` and `polyphot`, using artificial images.
+Quantities computed by `ellipse` match the reference ones within < 0.1 % in all tested cases.